 Hourly chart of the EUR/USD pair

-Important announcements and economic reports that you can always find in the news calendar can seriously influence the trajectory of a currency pair.
-Therefore, at the time of their release, we recommended trading as carefully as possible or exit the market in order to avoid a sharp price reversal.
+Important speeches and reports (always contained in the news calendar) can greatly affect the movement of a currency pair.
+Therefore, during their exit, it is recommended to trade as carefully as possible or exit the market in order to avoid a sharp price reversal against the previous movement.

-Beginners on Forex should remember that not every single trade has to be profitable.
+Beginners in the forex market should remember that every trade cannot be profitable.
 The development of a clear strategy and money management are the key to success in trading over a long period of time.